The Archeo: Personal Archetype Cards

 This deck has an unexpected use for novelists looking for inspiration in their writing.
 By using the guidebook and cards, writers can explore and develop design character details they may not have thought otherwise.
 So, if that is something you might be interested in, have a go at it.

 The guidebook also contains the attributes and personas of each card.
 Consequently, this will help you understand the qualities of different Archeos.
 Moreover, 40 short tales provide the narrative back stories of the Archeos, helping you get to know each one better.
 I like stories in the guidebooks because they make the cards feel more alive.
-It’s like the characters are part of some story that you can invent in you might through readings.
+It’s like the characters are part of some story that you can invent in your mind through readings.

 Conclusion